x

 Common Medications for Anxiety and Depression

 There are multiple types of medications available that help balance out the levels of neurotransmitters responsible for hormones that affect the mood, such as serotonin and dopamine.
-This balance may be the most significant factor in your journey to improving your anxiety and depression.
-Although no “best” anxiety and depression medication exist, some will work better for you than others.
-It is essential to consult with your doctor regarding your options to find the proper medication and weigh the pros and cons, like side effects.
+Finding a healthy balance may be the most significant factor in your journey to managing and diminishing the effects of anxiety and depression.
+Although no “best” anxiety and depression medication exists, some will work better for you than others, including factors like side effects, reliability, and effectiveness at controlling triggers or the severity of symptoms.
+It is essential to regularly consult with your doctor, both for help identifying proper medication to try, as well as assistance in evaluating long-term effectiveness..
 Below are the most common medications that help with anxiety and depression, along with necessary information regarding their side effects and withdrawal symptoms.

 An infographic listing anxiety and depression medication like SSRIs, Lexapro, Prozac and Zoloft, and Benzodiazepines like Xanas, Klonopin, Valium, and Ativan